The REAL Deal Reuse Store and Environment Centre

 - any hazardous waste or materials – see dothedrop.ca

-- toys (although we are willing to put them on our Free Table)
+- toys (although we are willing to put them on our Free Table, and puzzles and games are OK)

 Some Basic Questions